Cherreads

 Chapter 21 - Chapter 21: Training Day

-Michael stood at the edge of one painted circle with his jacket off and his sleeves rolled once at the wrist.
+Michael stood at the edge of a painted sparring circle with his jacket off and his sleeves rolled once at the wrist.

 Park stood opposite him.